mk1037/MW21/README.md

 Scripts for placing windows is `wmctrl` - it relies on `X11`

 ## Data format
 Creating text to be displayed is easy.
-Those are regular plain-text files.
+Those are regular plain-text files (tokens separated with `|` or newline, hint lines starting with `~`).
 Synchronized with your music is a separate thing.
 It's not a piece of cake and basic MIDI-sequencer experience is needed.
 Note C#-0 with velocity 1 at channel 4 is increasing the pointer.
 Note A-0 on the same channel/velocity re-winds text to the beginning.
 Some documentation on this - planned to be provided soon.

 ## Installation
 For today - the only way to install is to compile it on your own.
 Suitable packages for e.g. `linux-lite-7.2` are: